Matchstick Men

-Matchstick Men is a 2003 black comedy film directed by Ridley Scott and based on Eric Garcia's 2002 novel of the same name.
+Matchstick Men is a 2003 black comedy crime film directed by Ridley Scott and based on Eric Garcia's 2002 novel of the same name.
 The film stars Nicolas Cage, Sam Rockwell, and Alison Lohman.
-The film premiered on September 2, 2003 at the 60th Venice International Film Festival and was released in the United States on September 12, 2003.
+The film premiered on September 2, 2003, at the 60th Venice International Film Festival and was released in the United States on September 12, 2003.
 It received generally positive reviews and grossed $65 million against its $62 million budget.

 Plot

-Roy Waller is a con artist from Los Angeles with severe tourette's syndrome and obsessive-compulsive disorder.
+Roy Waller is a con artist from Los Angeles with severe Tourette syndrome and obsessive-compulsive disorder.
 Alongside his partner and protégé Frank Mercer, Roy runs short cons, selling overpriced water filtration systems to unsuspecting customers.
-After Roy experiences a violent panic attack, Frank suggests he see a psychiatrist, Dr. Harris Klein.
+One day, Roy accidentally spills his medication down the sink; he then discovers his doctor has skipped town and begins a cleaning spree in his house that lasts until the following day.
+Roy subsequently experiences a violent panic attack when Frank visits him.
+Frank suggests he see a psychiatrist, Dr. Harris Klein.

-Klein provides Roy with medication, and in therapy has Roy recall his past relationship with Heather, his ex-wife who was pregnant during the divorce.
+Klein provides Roy with medication, and in therapy, Roy recalls his past relationship with Heather, his ex-wife who was pregnant during their divorce.
 At Roy's behest, Klein informs Roy he called Heather, finding out Roy has a 14-year-old daughter, Angela.
 Roy and Angela meet, and her youthful energy rejuvenates him.
 Jubilant, he agrees to work with Frank on a long con; their target is Chuck Frechette, an arrogant businessman whom they plan to con using the pigeon drop.

-One night, Angela shows up at Roy's, saying she has had a fight with her mother, deciding to stay for the weekend before returning to school.
+One night, Angela shows up at Roy's house, saying she has had a fight with her mother, deciding to stay for the weekend before returning to school.
 Exploring his belongings, she causes him to rethink his life, which he mentions during therapy with Klein.
 Angela returns home late one night, leading to an argument between them.
 During dinner, Roy admits he is a con artist and reluctantly agrees to teach Angela a con.
 They go to a local laundromat and con an older woman into believing she has won the lottery, so she shares half of her expected winnings with Angela; however, Roy then forces Angela to return the money.

 Roy goes bowling with Angela but is interrupted when Frank reveals that Chuck's flight to the Caymans has been updated to that day instead of Friday as planned.
 With little time, Roy reluctantly lets Angela distract Chuck midway through the con; however, after the con is finished, Chuck realizes what has happened and chases them into a parking garage before they escape.
 Roy then discovers Angela was arrested a year earlier and asks her to stop calling him.